olc-digital/amanda-brookfield/migration/posts/2013-09-09-september-dickens.md

 ---

 My summer reading bonanza produced two stand-out favourites: Elizabeth Strout's

-* The Burgess Boys *and Colum McCann's * Transatlantic. * (I am glancing at them now, sitting in the books-I-have-loved bit of my bookshelf, looking worn and warm, old friends, begging to be revisited.
+- _The Burgess Boys_ and Colum McCann's _Transatlantic_.
+(I am glancing at them
+  now, sitting in the books-I-have-loved bit of my bookshelf, looking worn and warm, old friends, begging to be revisited.
 Do I need to offer any other reason why, for me, a Kindle still holds no appeal?!)

 But now it is September and the days are shorter and cooler and I have started on Claire Tomalin's biography of Dickens, which has been gathering dust in the